VET & Workplace

 - Have been interviewed and provided evidence they are work ready by completing all the necessary paperwork.

-- Have been successful in their application for the Pre-Apprenticeship in Schools (PAiS) program.
+- Have been successful in their application for relevant VET Delivered in Secondary Schools (VDSS) programs.

 - Have secured a School Based Traineeship.

-- Have completed Year 11 WL and wish to continue with Year 12 WL.
+- Have completed Year 11 WPL and wish to continue with Year 12 WPL.

-- Students who undertake work placements as arranged by WL Coordinators will be matched as closely as possible to the student’s work preference.
+- Students who undertake work placements as arranged by the Workforce Transition Coordinator will be matched as closely as possible to the student’s work preference.

 - The program will be flexible in that it will allow students to access a work placement that will minimise their impact on other school subjects and their general academic progress.